Surya-2k4/mealio-flutter/README.md

 Mealio is a Flutter-based recipe management application built using the MVVM architecture.
 It features user authentication, category-wise meal organization, and Firestore integration for storing meal data and images.

+📁 **Output Resources:** The `output` directory contains the working demo video, APK file, and UI screenshots.
+🚀 Access [output](./output) for the final build, demo, and visual walkthrough of the application.

 ---

 ## 🚀 Features